DejanSandic/fetch-simulator/README.md

   // Lets say in this case response is - Miami, Florida, USA
 ```
-we can simulate this response with fetch-simulator and return the same result:
+We can simulate this response with Fetch Simulator and return the same result.
+#### NodeJS
 ```js
 const fetch = require('fetch-simulator');